green7ea/blog/README.md

 #endif
 ```

-It's a very useful trick but it's also one of the more fundamental problems of
+This is a very useful trick but it's also one of the more fundamental problems of
 C:

 - you include a file a first time,